FreimanVS/restaurants-project/README.md

         If it is after 11:00 then it is too late, vote can't be changed
 -------------------------------------------------------------------------

-To initialize database you need to add a scheme 'restaurants' in MySQL and start FillingDatabase class from sql package of this project.
-After that your MYSQL will be ready to work.
+First of you it's useful to initialize H2DB database filling it with some data, just launch com.freimanvs.restaurants.sql.RestoreData class.
+After that your H2db will be ready to work.
-Then it's important to login by "admin":"admin" with a Basic Auth and open '/api/v1/roles' POST to initialize roles.

 You can also register new users using '/api/v1/users POST'.
-Username and password that you fill in a Basic Auth form will be save into database.
+Username and password that you fill in a Basic Auth form will be saved into the database.
 Any of them will automatically have a role 'user'.
 This is available for any users.

-There is the only one user with a role 'admin' using username: "admin" and password: "admin".
+There is the only one user with a role 'admin'.
+Username: "admin" and password: "admin".
+You can add new users with 'admin' role in com.freimanvs.restaurants.security.SecurityConfiguration class, if it is necessary.

 There is also '/api/v1/menu' POST which is only available for admins.
-You must send a json like this {
+It addes new dishes in the database.
+You must send a json like this
+{
 	"dish": "burger",
 	"price": 3